smithy-security/docs/docs/reference/components/json-logger.md

 sidebar_custom_props:
   icon: "/img/components/stdout-json.svg"
 title: 'Stdout JSON'
-description: 'Consumer component that prints findings to stdout in JSON format.'
+description: 'Reporter component that prints findings to stdout in JSON format.'
 sidebar_position: 16
 ---

 # Stdout JSON

-Consumer component that prints the pipeline results into a log in JSON format.
+Reporter component that prints the pipeline results into a log in JSON format.

 ## How to use